 - CAN input name

 - CAN input channel number

-- Selected CAN bus (1, 2, 3 or 4)
+- Selected CAN bus

 - Identifier number in hex

 Right click the box to jump to the CAN input configuration page.

 Left click the button to redraw the visualisation display, based on the selected CAN input.